How to Find Device\HarddiskVolume3, 4, 5 in Windows 11/10

 \Device\HarddiskVolume3\Windows\System32\svchost.exe is missing or corrupted

-This error message is telling you that the Windows operating system can’t find the svchost.exe file on the third hard disk volume.
-To fix the issue, you’ll need to locate the volume and the file.
+This means Windows can’t find the svchost.exe file on the third hard disk volume, and you’ll need to find that volume and the file to fix the problem.

 How to tell which drive is \Device\HarddiskVolume3 or other volumes?

-Now that we understand what hard disk volume references are, let’s take a look at how to find the hard disk volume number and tell which drive each volume is referring to in Windows 11/10.
+Now that we know what hard disk volume references are, let’s see how to find the hard disk volume number and figure out which drive it’s pointing to in Windows 11/10.

 Method 1: Listing all drive letters and hard disk volume numbers using PowerShell

-This method provides you with a comprehensive list of all device names and their corresponding volume paths on your local machine.
-It leverages PowerShell to query the Windows Management Instrumentation (WMI) class Win32_Volume for the drive letter and then uses the QueryDosDevice function from the Kernel32 module to obtain the device path.
+This method gives you a full list of all device names and their matching volume paths on your computer.
+It uses PowerShell to check the Windows Management Instrumentation (WMI) class Win32_Volume for the drive letter and then gets the device path through the QueryDosDevice function from the Kernel32 module.

-To list all the drive letters and their corresponding hard disk volume numbers on your Windows system, follow these steps:
+To list all the drive letters and their matching hard disk volume numbers on your Windows system, do this:

 $DynAssembly = New-Object System.Reflection.AssemblyName('SysUtils')